There are numerous important things to know about California’s payroll and employment laws. Five of the most important are:

 5. They require employers to pay discharged workers

 California workers should also know that they are entitled to their accrued pay and benefits if they are discharged, including through a layoff.
-This payment of wages includes compensation for unused vacation time, in addition to the worker’s final wages.20
+This payment of wages includes compensation for unused vacation time, in addition to the worker’s final wages.

 Workers under a collective bargaining agreement may also be entitled to compensation for unused sick leave or other time off, like leave to care for family members.

-Discharged workers are entitled to a final paycheck, pay stub, or direct deposit with these payments for their last pay period at the time of their termination, or reasonably after their last day of work, so long as the worker provided 72 hours’ notice of resignation.
-This does not necessarily have to be written notice.
-If adequate notice was not given, the worker’s wages have to be paid within 72 hours, or 3 calendar days.
-Employers who fail to pay former employees their unpaid wages after discharge may be charged a waiting time penalty.
+Discharged workers are entitled to a final paycheck, pay stub, or direct deposit with these payments for their last pay period at the time of their termination so long as the worker provided 72 hours’ notice of resignation.
+This does not necessarily have to be a written notice.

 What can I do if my employer violated one of these employment laws?